Skip to content

 Alongside Hope is responding to the urgent needs of many of our partners who have been affected by cuts to international aid.

-Watch the launch webinar
+Watch the campaign launch webinar

 Alongside Hope staff share the impacts USAID cuts are having on our partners, what Alongside Hope is doing to respond, and how you can advocate for our partners and the importance of international aid in this election season and beyond.